mvanevery/JSautomation_framework/manual/example.md

 ### Test Step Breakdown

-    describe('Pausing', () => {
+    This line is to describe what action is being taken in this step describe('Pausing', () => {

-        -- This line is to describe what action is being taken in this step it('Should pause the test for 5 seconds', (done) => { -- This line describes what the step is actually doing or rather supposed to be doing common.pause(done, 2500);
+    #This line describes what the step is actually doing or rather supposed to be doing
+        it('Should pause the test for 5 seconds', (done) => {

-         -- This line is what function is being called in this step.
-For instance 'common.pause()', 'common' is the js file and 'pause' is the function within that file that is being executed.
+    #This line is what function is being called in this step.
+For instance 'common.pause()', 'common' is the js file and 'pause' is
+     the function within that file that is being executed. common.pause(done, 2500);

 ### Test Example